Time for spring fun!

 Go on an adventure!

 We put our heads together and came up with 27 Seattle-area outings that go nicely with beloved children’s books.
-And have you heard about the gnome homes on Bainbridge Island?
+And have you heard about the gnomes in Maple Valley?

 Enjoy nature